zapier/zapier-platform-cli/README-source.md

 ## Project Structure

-In your `helloworld` folder, you should see this general structure.
+In your `zapier-example` folder, you should see this general structure.
 The `index.js` is Zapier's entry point to your app.
 Zapier expects you to export an `App` definition there.

 ```plain
 $ tree .